Buckeye Opportunities for Leadership & Development (BOLD)

 First-Generation Signature Event: Empowerment Series

-The Student Life Multicultural Center First-Gen Student Empowerment Series offers bi-monthly workshops designed to provide valuable information, be a caring resource and grow your social network.
+The Center for Belonging and Social Change First-Gen Student Empowerment Series offers bi-monthly workshops designed to provide valuable information, be a caring resource and grow your social network.
 Our primary focus is to empower you in continuing to achieve your goals.

 First-Generation Signature Event: Welcome Week

-The Student Life Multicultural Center Welcome Week Events are an excellent opportunity to start your year successfully with your Buckeye Community!
+The Center for Belonging and Social Change Welcome Week Events are an excellent opportunity to start your year successfully with your Buckeye Community!
 Each of these events aims to help you become more familiar with the resources that the MCC offers, learn about student organizations to get involved with, and highlight avenues for you to get connected to all that Ohio State has to offer.
 You belong here!

 Many students find the academic demands of a university to be very challenging.
 Resources to help you meet these demands include one-on-one tutoring, workshops designed to help you develop more effective study skills, and your advisor who can help you to select a balanced schedule of courses.